The 20 Best Familial Periodic Paralysis Doctors in Germany

 Marburg An Der Lahn, HE, DE

-Joachim Hoyer practices in Marburg An Der Lahn, Germany.
+Joachim Hoyer practices practicing medicine in Marburg An Der Lahn, Germany.
 Mr. Hoyer is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, Muckle-Wells Syndrome, Hypokalemic Periodic Paralysis, and Kidney Transplant.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, Muckle-Wells Syndrome, Kidney Transplant, and Pancreas Transplant.

 Learn about our expert tiers